department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/Registration/ux/ToplineSummary_registration-SME-working-sessions.md

  - To make sure everyone who observed the study is in alignment with the perceived findings
  - To gain insight from team/stakeholder/designers and determine specific directions to pursue as we analyze the data
- - To jump start synthesis by quickly organizing high level themes
+ - To jumpstart synthesis by quickly organizing high level themes

 - - -